HarshaKota/marist-mscs621-harshakota/README.md

 ![vagrantupandssh](https://user-images.githubusercontent.com/18014466/49691843-3662d100-fb19-11e8-8f8a-efa930003605.gif)

-2. Clone the repo into the vagrant machine and nagivigate to it.
+2. Clone the repo into the vagrant machine and nagivigate to it
 ```
 git clone https://github.com/HarshaKota/marist-mscs621-harshakota
 ```